2024 Lebanon war: 17 February

 Despite the ceasefire agreement giving an extended deadline for Israeli forces to leave Lebanon by 18 February 2025, the Israeli military announced on 17 February that it would retain and maintain five military outposts on hills and mountains in southern Lebanon near the Israeli communities of Shlomi, Zar'it, Avivim, Margaliot and Metula.

 18 February

 Lebanese state media reported that Israeli forces mostly left Lebanon, except for five Israeli military outposts in Lebanon.
 The Lebanese government stated it would not tolerate IDF troops remaining in Lebanon as it would be an "occupation".

 12 April

 According to reports Hezbollah has largely dismantled its military presence in southern Lebanon, handing over control of 190 military positions out of 265 to the Lebanese army.
-The move complies with a U.S.-brokered ceasefire agreement from November 2024, which requires Hezbollah to reposition north of the Litani River and deploy around 5,000 Lebanese troops to the south.
+The move complies with a US-brokered ceasefire agreement from November 2024, which requires Hezbollah to reposition north of the Litani River and deploy around 5,000 Lebanese troops to the south.
 Intended to ease tensions along the Israel-Lebanon border and support the return of displaced residents, the withdrawal involved removing heavy weaponry, though some local fighters remain lightly armed.
 International observers continue to monitor the fragile situation to ensure adherence to the agreement.